ericandrewlewis/web-dev-resources/README.md

 [WordPress](wordpress.md)

-## Contributing!
+## Contributing

-Contributions oh so welcome.
+Contributions welcome.
 Open up an issue laying out what you'd like to add.